davidmt1997/EA/README.md

 * Store attributes in graph database
 * Query the database in order to make a visualization / info card comparison between the 2 games.

+## Structure
+This project is has some utility functions (the /scrappers files) used to extract data from Wikipedia, Steam, Facebook and Twitter.

+The other files are class functions that help with the Selenium driver connectivity and the connections and pushes to the database.

 ## Prerequisites

 * Having Python installed